• Skip to main content

 8.2: Conduct Follow-Up Reviews

-Objective: Ensure continuous improvement of the PM program.
+Ensure continuous improvement of the PM program.

 Actions: Schedule follow-up meetings to discuss results and feedback;